brr-dev/react-media-queries/README.md

-# @brr-dev/typescript-package-template
+# @brr-dev/react-media-queries

-A template repo for bundling TypeScript packages.
+A simple library to easily leverage React context for custom media query handling.